-Chewing on these cords poses hazards to your cat, from minor shock to death.
-Cats primarily chew on cords out of boredom, especially if left alone during the day.
-Try to provide plenty of "play alone" toys for your cat or kitten, including wall or door mounted toys they can swat or bat around, cat towers to explore, with attached toys for added interest, even an arrangement of cardboard boxes on the floor to form a tunnel, with holes cut through the sides.
+Cats usually find cords and wires to chew on especially if left alone during the day.
+Try to provide plenty of "play alone" toys for your cat or kitten, including wall or door mounted toys they can swat or bat around, cat towers to explore, with attached toys for added interest, or even an arrangement of cardboard boxes on the floor to form a tunnel, with holes cut through the sides.

 To handle the cord situation itself, you need to devise a way to cover the cords, discourage access to them, or make them unpalatable for chewing.